Response to "Re-evaluating Next.js"

 .
 For example, if we have a navbar server component in a layout, we can't get the current pathname in the layout and pass it to the navbar.
 So, if we want active link styling in the navbar, we have to make each link a client component to access current URL pathname with usePathname()

 .
-I think this is because of partial rendering.
 We can do some middleware hacks, but it's not recommend.

 Also, we cannot access searchParams